TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

    .. figure:: ../../Images/PageTreeDragndop2.png
       :class: with-shadow

-3. A new page with title [Default Title] has now been created.
+3. A new page has now been created at the desired location.

+   By default it will be called "[Default Title]" which can be changed right away by entering a new title.

    .. figure:: ../../Images/PageTreeDragndop3.png
       :class: with-shadow